8 Reasons Pharmacy Benefits Managers Are Integral to the Workers’ Compensation Process

 8. Better Insights

-From the start of a claim, injured employees will more than likely need medication to help them recover and get back to work.
+From the start of a claim, injured employees will likely need medication to help them recover and get back to work.
 When the injured employee visits the pharmacy, a PBM offers adjusters insight into the medications the employee is receiving.
 If there is any type of problem, the PBM will prevent the medication from being filled until the adjuster issues approval.
 PBMs also assist insurance companies in navigating the often complex intricacies of workers’ compensation, especially when a worker needs multiple types of medication during the duration of their claim.

 Integral to the Workers’ Compensation Process